The Genesis story and the Augustinian interpretation of original sin

 Fall from a purely imaginary world

 The basic physiology of our brain stem is shared with other vertebrates.
 But the other vertebrates do not have a cerebral cortex which is as rich as ours.
 This is the important difference with the human brain.
 Our cerebral cortex contains our lived past as well as our anticipated future.
 It gives us imagination, creativity and language.
 It gives us the ability to imagine and to describe a better world or life.
 This is surely both our great strength and weakness.
 It fosters innovation and notions such as universal human rights.
-But it may also give succour to every form of absolutist ideology.
+But it may also give succor to every form of absolutist ideology.
 Other animals cannot imagine a better world in the sophisticated way we can.
 A dog may feel it is better to eat than not eat.
 But dogs cannot imagine a doggy paradise where food is always available, or even if they can, they cannot describe it, let alone build political movements to try and achieve it.

 In fact human beings, both believers and non-believers, seemingly cannot help but imagine a better world.
 The fall from Eden is likely nothing more than human beings imagining a fall from an imagined perfect world.
 This world is imagined to have existed in the past.
 But it also resembles the imagined world to which believers hope to arrive after death.
 Eden is really a kind of imagined heaven.
 Though nowadays there are endless ways in which contemporary human beings imagine a far more modern paradise.

-Fall from hunter gathering into agriculture
+Fall from hunter-gathering into agriculture

-An alternative explanation is that the story of the fall from Eden is a metaphor for the fall, or passage, which humanity made from hunter gathering into agriculture.
+An alternative explanation is that the story of the fall from Eden is a metaphor for the fall, or passage, which humanity made from hunter-gathering into agriculture.
 About 10,000 years ago human beings invented agriculture.
-We passed from the hunter gathering Palaeolithic age to the Neolithic age during which the Abrahamic religions were founded.
-Was the passage from hunter gathering to farming regarded as a fall?
-Neolithic people were physically smaller and had shorter life expectancy than hunter gathers.
+We passed from the hunter-gathering Palaeolithic age to the Neolithic age during which the Abrahamic religions were founded.
+Was the passage from hunter-gathering to farming regarded as a fall?
+Neolithic people were physically smaller and had shorter life expectancy than hunter-gathers.
 Neolithic women had more children because the lifestyle was no longer nomadic.
 Neolithic societies had private property.
-Hunter gatherers had none.
+Hunter-gatherers had none.